 What is Section 21?

 Section 21 of the Housing Act 1988 specifies the procedure for serving a notice to recover possession of a property that you have rented to tenants.
-It specifically relates to assured shorthold tenancy agreements.
+It specifically relates to assured shorthold tenancy agreements, or the most common type of residential lease.

 What is the Coronavirus Act 2020?